xialvjun/ts-sql-plugin/README.md

 `;

 // you can emit sql to explicit file
-// this will be emitted to emit-sql/allAttribute.sql file
+// this will be emitted to emit-sql/AllAttribute.sql file
 // you may change `emit-sql` folder to another via `--emit_dir` option of cli
 // also `--watch` option of cli can be used to emit it in realtime const s1 = sql`
-  /* ts-sql-plugin:emit("IAllAttribute") */
+  /* ts-sql-plugin:emit("AllAttribute") */
-  /* @name IAllAttribute */
+  /* @name AllAttribute */
   select * from subscriptions.attribute
 `;
 ```